RohanRouth/image-editior-using-opencv/README.md

 # image-editior-using-opencv
-editing images using opencv library change the location of xml files on line 163 and 164 to where you have have kept it. keep the opencv_rc in the same location as the main file *suggestion(keep all the files in the same folder)
+editing images using opencv library./n

+change the location of xml files on line 163 and 164 to where you have have kept it./n keep the opencv_rc in the same location as the main file/n *suggestion(keep all the files in the same folder)/n